ni/systemlink-client-docs/README.md

 ### Examples

+The below getting started example creates a [double tag](wiki/Tag) on [SystemLink Cloud](https://www.systemlinkcloud.com), writes two values to it, then reads back and outputs the current value.
+The tag is deleted at the end of the example.
 See the [examples directory](examples) to browse additional code examples.

 ```csharp
 using System;